akira215/logger/README.md

     *  `max_file_count` is the max number of rotating file, default value is 2.
 Note that a number will be appened to the filename, starting by `0` and up to `max_file_count` - 1, so you will have for example `execution.log.0`, `execution.log.1`, ...
     * Please note that with 2 files, in the worst case, you will have `max_size` data logged, with 3 files worst case is 2*`max_size`, ...
   * `stdout_log_policy`, which send the log to stdout.
+  * `spread_log_policy`, which spread log message to several log policy (which obviously all inherit from `log_policy_interface`). `spread_log_policy` has a variadic constructor, you should add as many as logging polcies as you want, just take care of the performance.
+Another caveat when using `spread_log_policy` is that all policies will have the same name, so the same filename.
+It is not a problem if one policy is only one policy is a `file_log_policy`. `stdout_log_policy` has no filename and `ringfile_log_policy` will append a number after the logger filename.
+Also keep in mind that you will have to set up the base policies before calling the `spread_log_policy` contructor (max file size, ...)

 some policies may be developped:
   * daily file policy